atbcb/usab-uswds/_pages/about/eeo/aap.md

 ##### 5. For the planned activities that were completed, please describe the actual impact of those activities toward eliminating the barrier(s).

-_Planned activities are unknow at this time._
+_Planned activities are unknown at this time._

 ##### 6. If the planned activities did not correct the trigger(s) and/or barrier(s), please describe how the agency intends to improve the plan for the next fiscal year.